 It has been decided to do this using the Internet: www.doping.nl.
 The website will be in English.

-It will address a large number of different target groups who all share a basic understanding of the subject, and who are interested in up-to-date doping-related information.
+It will address a large number of different target groups who all share a basic understanding of, and interest in, up-to-date doping-related information.
 They include:

 - NADOs and IFs

 - other international organisations active in the field of doping (IOC, WADA, Unesco, Council of Europe, European Union)

 - groups associated with athletes: coaches, doctors, physiotherapists

 A number of specific areas are being prioritised for the time being:

 - legal (including decisions from the CAS, international disciplinary bodies, national disciplinary bodies, legislation and so on);

 - information about substances;

 - scientific information (this could include, for example, the full text of copyright-free literature and literature references to scientific literature subject to copyright).